 Post-traumatic stress disorder, or PTSD, affects about 10% of women and 4% of men over their lifetimes (1).
 Trauma is a response to a significantly distressing event in our lives.
 These events may be physical or sexual abuse, the sudden loss of a loved one, natural disasters, and community violence.
 People don’t just experience trauma emotionally and psychologically.
 Newer research shows that trauma has significant lasting effects on the brain as well as our bodies.

 The brain serves two purposes: to keep us alive and safe from harm.

 In trauma survivors, the parts of the brain that have evolved to monitor for danger are overactivated.
 Even the slightest sign of danger, either real or perceived, can trigger a stress response.
 This stress response can be accompanied by intense unpleasant emotions and overwhelming sensations (2).
-People can experience multiple negatives effects when the brain experiences a high level of arousal for long periods of time.
+People can experience multiple negative effects when the brain experiences a high level of arousal for long periods.
 These may include insomnia, chronic fatigue and exhaustion, and difficulty concentrating.

 The brain is like a three-story house.

 The first level is our “reptilian brain” and it houses our core basic functions such as breathing and survival.
 The second level is our emotional brain.
 This is where we store memories and link them with emotions, both positive and negative.
 The top level of our “house” is our frontal cortex.
 This level is where advanced thinking and problem-solving take place.
 When we experience a traumatic event, the brain shuts down our ability to access the different floors of our house.
 This is our brain’s natural way of coping and protecting us from the trauma we are experiencing.
 This process looks different for everyone and manifests itself in a wide variety of trauma responses.